The Forgotten Letter of Grace Bedell

 Since the first job request letter was never recovered, most sources count only those letters that are physically in the historical archives.
 But accuracy prevents flawed or misleading history.
 Grace Bedell wrote three letters.

 Unfortunately, both letters went unanswered.
 Historians speculate that Lincoln may never have seen January 14th letter.
-Needles noted that Lincoln's chief secretary, John Hay, was out of town when that letter arrived at the White House, and the letter was likely filed away with standard Treasury applications rather than brought to Lincoln’s attention.
+Needles noted that Lincoln’s secretary, John Hay, was out of town when the letter arrived — meaning it likely went straight into the Treasury application files rather than onto Lincoln’s desk.
 Needles believes the letter - had it reached Lincoln - would have lifted his spirits in the midst of wartime burdens.

 And he would have answered it.